The Full accident report can be read here. (Department of Transport)

 of the two opened the door of the line side cabinet and studied the circuit

-diagrams; then he telephoned the Leeds signal box
+diagrams; he then telephoned the Leeds signal box

 to tell them how changing the the transformer-rectifier unit would affect the

-working.
+signals working.

 He told the supervisor it would affect signal L68 beside which he was standing,